-Through their apprenticeship, apprentices must complete the following competence-based qualification - in this apprenticeship, Diploma in Project Management at SCQF Level 8.
-This qualification brings together the development and assessment of all the learning outcomes and knowledge, skills and behaviours required of the role in a single qualification.
-It includes meta-skills development and assessment, which are integrated with technical skills.
+To successfully complete their apprenticeship, apprentices must complete a degree at SCQF Level 10 in Business Management or Business Analysis which brings together the development and assessment of all the learning outcomes and knowledge, skills and behaviours required of the role in a single qualification.
+This includes meta-skills development and assessment, which are integrated with technical skills.